Treatment Episode Data Set (TEDS)

-- Both collect records for admissions who are 12 years old and older.
+- Data for individuals who are 12 years old or older

-- Both include demographic information such as age, sex, race/ethnicity, and employment status.
+- Demographic information, such as age, sex, race/ethnicity, and employment status

-- Both include substance abuse characteristics such as substances used, age at first use, route of use, frequency of use, and number of previous admissions.
+- Substance abuse characteristics, such as substances used, age at first use, route of use, frequency of use, and number of previous admissions

 TEDS compiles client-level data for substance abuse treatment admissions from state agency data systems.
 State data systems collect data from facilities about their admissions to treatment and discharges from treatment.